Canada's first case of rare swine flu variant found in central Alberta patient | CBC News

 The province said it will continue working closely with Alberta Health Services, the Public Health Agency of Canada and other partners across Canada.

+Hinshaw told the news conference it is "quite rare" to see transmission of the illness from humans to animals or from animals to humans.
+With biosecurity measures in place, there is "very limited opportunity for influenza from swine to transmit to humans," she said.

+The majority of cases reported in the last decade have been in the United States.
+Those cases have been "very mild and self-limiting," Hinshaw said.

-The statement said H1N2 is not a food-related illness and is not transmissible to people through pork meat or other products that come from pigs.
-There is no risk associated with eating pork, the statement said.
+H1N2 is not a food-related illness and is not transmissible to people through pork meat or other products that come from pigs.
+There is no risk associated with eating pork, Hinshaw said.

+She said no links have been found between the influenza case and any slaughterhouses.

+Lehman told the news conference it isn't unusual to see influenza in Alberta swine populations.
+He said the province sees between 10 and 30 cases per quarter, or between 40 and 120 cases each year.